Los Angeles Tax Attorney and CPA

 With his unique dual qualification as both a Los Angeles tax law firm attorney and CPA, David W. Klasing offers businesses and individuals a wide variety of legal services to protect their financial interests while ensuring compliance with the law.
-Equipped with more than 20 years of experience, our dedicated team of accountants and litigators is committed to providing our clients with aggressive legal representation, and even more importantly, priceless peace of mind.
+Equipped with more than 20 years of combined experience, our dedicated team of accountants and litigators is committed to providing our clients with aggressive legal representation, and even more importantly, priceless peace of mind.

 Our Los Angeles tax law firm attorneys have extensive experience consulting with businesses and individuals across a wide range of general tax planning and litigation matters, including:

 Los Angeles Tax Attorney FAQs